AndrewBoryk/API/README.md

 ## Description

-API is a wrapper for AlamoFire's AFNetworking framework.
+API is a wrapper for the [AFNetworking](https://github.com/AFNetworking/AFNetworking) framework.
 API allows for easy API creation within one's app, so that time when can be saved.

 ## Example